c4dt/lightarti-rest-ios/README.md

 # API

-The `arti-ios` library exposes one call:
+The `arti-ios` library exposes one call.
+There is an example at [arti-ios-test](https://github.com/c4dt/arti-ios-test/blob/main/arti-ios-test/BackgroundCall.swift) that shows how to use it.

 ```
 /**